 Karelia is a region in Northern Europe that stretches from Russia to Finland.
 Russian Karelia is additionally divided into the Republic of Karelia and the Karelian Isthmus (where Vyborg is located).
 The Republic of Karelia is one of Russia’s 22 republics, an entity with its own constitution and official language – Karelian.
 This vast territory encompasses endless untouched forests and more than 50000 lakes, including Europe’s biggest two, Ladoga and Onega.
 Onega Lake is home to 1650 islands and islets.
 Among them the most famous one: Kizhi.

 The capital of Karelia, Petrozavodsk, is a relatively young city, founded in early 18th Century.
 It is a pretty neoclassical city with plenty of charming squares and buildings from 19th and 20th Centuries.
 Surprisingly for a rather smallish city, there are many museums, galleries and theatres.
-And plenty of beautiful green areas.
+Among the most interesting museums are the Marine Museum Polar Odyssey, the Museum of Fine Arts of Karelian Republic, and the National Museum of Karelia.
+There are also plenty of beautiful green areas.
 Strolling around the promenade by the Onega Lake you’ll see some cool wooden houses, enjoy great views and meet bunch of locals; it’s their favorite place to hang out.

 The Transfiguration Church was built using only axes and chisels, without a single nail or metal part.
 According to legend, Carpenter Nester built it.
 After finishing the church he threw his axe in the lake and said: “This church was built by master Nester; there is no such church in the world, nor will there be one!”
 He might have been a bit egocentric, but entirely right he was.
 The church is quite unique!
 It is generally accepted though, that unknown folk artists in the 17th Century built the complex.
 Every single dome is sublime.
 The 35 meter tall Transfiguration has 22 domes while the 27 meters tall Intercession church has 9.